IsaacVerm/postcards-backend/README.md

 Requests are part of collections and tests are linked to requests.

 Tests can be run using `newman run collection`.
+Tests are also configured to be run using [Travis](https://travis-ci.com/IsaacVerm/postcards).

 ### E2E testing